eldada/yaml-to-properties/README.md

 Convert a YAML formatted file to a flat properties file with a bash script and the [yq](https://github.com/mikefarah/yq) utility<br>
 **NOTES:**
 * You must have [yq v4](https://github.com/mikefarah/yq/releases) installed!
-* You should provide a valid yaml formatted file
+* You should use a valid yaml formatted file as input

 ## Usage
 ```shell script